stevelorenz/comnetsemu/README.md

 - To build the API documentation (in HTML and PDF version), install doxygen and help2man packages and run `make doc`.

-- In order to enable Docker-Docker setup, following modules are added in comnetemu:
+- In order to enable Docker-Docker setup, following modules are added in comnetsemu:

-  - comnetemu/node.py: Two sub-classes are added here to enable docker-in-docker setup:
+  - comnetsemu/node.py: Two sub-classes are added here to enable docker-in-docker setup:

       - DockerHost: Class of external containers.
 Its instances have the same methods of default Mininet host.

       - DockerContainer: Class of the internal container.
 To make it simple, currently there are no private methods implemented in this sub-class.

-  - comnetemu/net.py: Two classes are added here to manage internal and external Docker hosts:
+  - comnetsemu/net.py: Two classes are added here to manage internal and external Docker hosts:

       - Containernet: Management of the external containers.
 Example of its APIs can be found [here](./examples/dockerhost.py).